BustedSec/dehashed-parse/README.md

 # dehashed-parse

-Tool to query Dehashed API and parse the json dump into a csv.
+Tool to query DeHashed API and parse the JSON dump into a csv.

 _Note:_ For performing queries both a Dehashed account with API credits and an active subscription is required.